jeromemassot/FDE-AI-Image-Video-Creative-Platform/assets/knowledge/photography_glossary.md

 10. Frame Within a Frame
 Description: This is when you use an element in the scene—like a doorway, window, or archway—to create a natural frame around your main subject.
 This angle adds depth to the picture and helps to draw the viewer's eye exactly where you want it to go.

+## Lenses Types

+Different angles of view a photographer can use, with simple names and descriptions.

+1. Wide-Angle Lens (24mm)
+Description of Effect: This lens captures a very broad field of view, making it perfect for sweeping landscapes, cityscapes, and architectural shots.
+It creates a sense of grand scale and depth.
+Be aware that it can cause **perspective distortion**, where objects near the edges of the frame appear stretched or curved, adding a dynamic and sometimes dramatic feel to the image.

+2. Telephoto Lens (200mm)
+Description of Effect: A telephoto lens makes distant subjects appear much closer.
+Its signature effect is **perspective compression**, which makes the background seem closer to the subject than it is.
+This lens creates a very shallow depth of field, resulting in a sharp subject against a beautifully blurred background, an effect known as **bokeh**.
+It's ideal for portraits, wildlife, and sports photography.

+3. Macro Lens
+Description of Effect: This lens is used for extreme close-up photography.
+It magnifies tiny subjects to reveal intricate, fascinating details that are not visible to the naked eye.
+The key visual trait is an **extremely shallow depth of field**, where only a tiny slice of the subject is in sharp focus, while the rest melts away into a soft blur.
+Use this for images of insects, flowers, water droplets, or textures.

+4. Fisheye Lens
+Description of Effect: An extreme type of wide-angle lens that produces a strong visual distortion, creating a circular or hemispherical image.
+Straight lines in the scene, especially near the edges, will appear dramatically curved.
+This creates a surreal, immersive, and highly stylized **spherical perspective**, as if looking through a peephole or at a reflection in a crystal ball.

+5. Tilt-Shift Lens
+Description of Effect: This specialized lens allows the artist to manipulate the plane of focus.
+The most popular creative use in image generation is to create the **"miniature faking" or diorama effect**.
+By selectively blurring the top and bottom of the frame, a life-sized scene (like a city street or a landscape) is made to look like a tiny, artificial model.
+It gives the image a whimsical, toy-like appearance.